ScriptFUSION/Porter/README.md

 Remember that whilst using a `CachingConnector` enables caching, caching must also be enabled on a per-import basis by calling `Import::enableCache()`.

-Note that Caching is not yet supported for asynchronous imports.

 ### Example

 The follow example enables connector caching.